 How to describe the scent?
 Imagine a combo of freesia, plumeria, orange blossoms, and Southern magnolia.
 Or, “Joy” perfume?
 That’s this tree.
 Big and evergreen with a bonus of fragrance from spring to summer blooms.
 Reaches up to 30 ft. tall and wide.
 Zone: 10 -11

 A useful, compact, evergreen tree with supersized fragrant spring flowers and shiny, dark-green leaves with reddish-brown undersides.
 Ideal for a lawn tree or at the corner of the house.
 Reaches up to 20 ft. tall and 10 ft. wide.
 Zone: 7 – 9

 A fixture in hot, humid southern states since circa 1745!
 Why?
 Rich chocolate-burgundy summer foliage, and fragrant pink powder-puff flowers that attract bees, butterflies and hummingbirds.
 Reaches 20 ft. tall, 15 ft. wide.
 Zone: 7 – 10

 From the explosion of red flowers from July to September and increased powdery mildew tolerance, to how it sails through drought and holds it’s sizzling color even in high temps, this is a keeper for small, challenging spaces.
 20 ft. tall, 10 ft. wide.
 Zone: 6 – 9

-Rumoured to be the fig in the Newtons!
-Large, signature leaves, sculptural form, and the especially sweet late-summer fruits it produces, makes this a lovely tree in all seasons.
+Rumored to be the fig in the Newtons!
+Large, signature leaves, sculptural form, and the especially sweet late-summer fruits it produces makes this a lovely tree in all seasons.
 Grows well in large containers, too.
 Reaches up to 25 ft. tall and wide.
 Zone: 7 – 9